kbhagat6/BaxterTrack/README.md

-# Baxter_pack Repository
+# BaxterTrack Repository

 This repository contains the packages which include functionality to do basic tracking with Kinect and transforms to Torso space.
-I am also working on linemod

 ## Installation